nwjs/node/doc/api/async_hooks.md

 This transition will continue for the _entire_ synchronous execution.
 This means that if, for example, the context is entered within an event handler subsequent event handlers will also run within that context unless specifically bound to another context with an `AsyncResource`.
+That is why `run()` should be preferred over `enterWith()` unless there are strong reasons to use the latter method.

 ```js
 const store = { id: 1 };